June 14, 2025

 Knowing who to talk to and how the approval process works is vital for any investment – it can save you a lot of time and potential headaches.
 The key players you’ll want to know include:

-- Ministry of Energy Transition and Renewable Energies: This ministry is really at the helm of Algeria’s renewable energy policy and strategy, which naturally includes fostering the solar manufacturing sector.
+• Ministry of Energy Transition and Renewable Energies: This ministry is at the helm of Algeria’s renewable energy policy and strategy, which naturally includes fostering the solar manufacturing sector.
 They’re shaping the big picture.

-- CREG (Commission de Régulation de l’Electricité et du Gaz): CREG is the independent regulatory authority.
-They oversee the electricity and gas markets, including setting tariffs and ensuring fair competition – all important for the wider energy landscape your business will operate in.
+• CREG (Commission de Régulation de l’Electricité et du Gaz): CREG is the independent regulatory authority.
+It oversees the electricity and gas markets, including setting tariffs and ensuring fair competition – all important for the wider energy landscape your business will operate in.

-- AAPI (Algerian Investment Promotion Agency): Think of AAPI as your primary support agency for investment.
-They are responsible for promoting investment, assisting investors like you, and generally making the investment process smoother.
+• AAPI (Algerian Investment Promotion Agency): Think of AAPI as your primary support agency for investment.
+It’s responsible for promoting investment, assisting investors like you, and generally making the investment process smoother.
 They’re a central point for guidance and practical support.

 Want to learn more or need expert help?
 Visit our free e-course or explore our services.
 Or, if you’re ready to dive deeper, our Premium Business Plan E-Course offers personalized guidance to get your venture off the ground.
 Let’s make your solar journey smooth and successful.